Aussieforks/aussieforks-modpack/README.md

 * See config/README.txt for more information

 ### cottages
 A set of nodes for building medieval-era kind of houses, inside and out.
+This set from Linuxforks includes many additional roof types, but doesn't have some later additions from Sokomine like the different soil types for the Feldwege.

 * See cottages/README.md for more information.
 * Original mod author: Sokomine